 Rachael is an experienced therapist, play therapist, and supervisor that creates spaces to lean into.
 Clinical practice can be isolating, working deeply with children can be heavy, and connecting with parents can feel challenging.
 One way to stay nourished in this work is belonging to a warm, supportive community that knows.
-Welcome to Relational Embodied Play Therapy.
-You are welcome here.

 After more than two decades immersed in social work, play therapy, attachment repair, and trauma focused practice, I reached a turning point in my clinical life.
 It became clear that what I had to offer was no longer just theory or technique, but an embodied way of being with children and with the therapists who sit alongside them.